 The primary goal of Robeson Community College in response to the AIDS virus is education.
 Information is available to all curriculum and non-curriculum students, College employees, faculty, and staff.
-Information about the AIDS policy can be obtained from the Counseling and Career Center and/or RCC Student Handbook.
+Information about the AIDS policy can be obtained from the Counseling and Career Center and/or this publication.